10 Common Email Etiquette Mistakes to Avoid in Your Marketing Campaigns

 Improper punctuations & grammar

 Regardless of what kind of business you are in, there is no excuse for poor grammar, especially punctuations.
 Your grammar is a reflection of your image and bad grammar can influence your subscriber in a negative way.
 Add to it improper formatting and your subscriber is already having trouble with your email moments after opening.
+This is why businesses are using grammar checker tools to improve their email content.

 Remedy: Always proofread your email copy at least thrice before using a tool for spellchecking.
 Send the email only after the copy has been checked thoroughly.